 Protect the invention

 The products above have all been copied by infringers.
-It is dog-eat-dog in business.
 Any successful and unprotected product will be copied in our modern competitive world.
 Unsuccessful products are rarely copied.
 In each case above, successful patent enforcement was achieved without any need to litigate.

 It is important to engage a patent attorney to ensure that your invention is properly protected.
 In my experience, self-filed patent applications provide no meaningful protection.
 A patent attorney will help you identify new and commercially important features to provide the broadest reasonable protection.